 Blogging can be a superb way to drive traffic to your online store.

-Whatever your business area, creating strong, SEO-friendly blog content on topics in your niche can help convert visitors into customers on your online store.
+So whatever your business area, creating strong, SEO-friendly blog content on topics in your niche can help convert visitors into customers on your online store.

 Now, while the blogging tools in Shopify and Square are no match for dedicated blogging platforms like WordPress, you can use both tools to create a basic blog for your online business.

-Shopify has the upper hand in this department, however.
+Shopify has the upper hand here, however.